ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-{{circuit-breakers}} describes the impact of network transport circuit breaker algorithms. {{!RFC8083}} also defines a minimal set of RTP circuit breakers that is able to review the proposed new algorithm and whether there is sufficient experience to understand any dependent functions. operate end-to-end across a path.
+{{circuit-breakers}} describes the impact of network transport circuit breaker algorithms. {{!RFC8083}} also defines a minimal set of RTP circuit breakers that operate end-to-end across a path.
 This identifies conditions under which a sender needs to stop transmitting media data to protect the network from excessive congestion.
 It is expected that, in the absence of long-lived excessive congestion, RTP